Leveraging Foundation Models for Content-Based Image Retrieval in Radiology: Abstract

 \section{Abstract}

 Content-based image retrieval (CBIR) has the potential to significantly improve diagnostic aid and medical research in radiology.
-Current CBIR systems face limitations due to their specialization to certain pathologies, limiting their utility.
-In response, we propose using vision foundation models as powerful and versatile off-the-shelf feature extractors for content-based medical image retrieval.
-By benchmarking these models on a comprehensive dataset of 1.6 million 2D radiological images spanning four modalities and 161 pathologies, we identify weakly-supervised models as superior, achieving a $P@1$ of up to 0.594.
-This performance not only competes with a specialized model but does so without the need for fine-tuning.
-Our analysis further explores the challenges in retrieving pathological versus anatomical structures, indicating that accurate retrieval of pathological features presents greater difficulty.
+However, current CBIR systems face limitations due to their specialization to certain pathologies, limiting their utility.
+On the other hand, several vision foundation models have been shown to produce general-purpose visual features.
+Therefore, in this work, we propose using vision foundation models as powerful and versatile off-the-shelf feature extractors for content-based image retrieval.
+Our contributions include: (1) benchmarking a diverse set of vision foundation models on an extensive dataset comprising 1.6 million 2D radiological images across four modalities and 161 pathologies; (2) identifying weakly-supervised models, particularly BiomedCLIP, as highly effective, achieving a achieving a P@1 of up to 0.594 (P@3: 0.590, P@5: 0.588, P@10: 0.583), comparable to specialized CBIR systems but without additional training; (3) conducting an in-depth analysis of the impact of index size on retrieval performance; (4) evaluating the quality of embedding spaces generated by different models; and (5) investigating specific challenges associated with retrieving anatomical versus pathological structures.
 Despite these challenges, our research underscores the vast potential of foundation models for CBIR in radiology, proposing a shift towards versatile, general-purpose medical image retrieval systems that do not require specific tuning.
+Our code, dataset splits and embeddings are publicly available \href{https://github.com/MIC-DKFZ/foundation-models-for-cbmir}{here}.